isabelle-dr/WhatTheChord/README.md

 $ source .venv/bin/activate
 $ pip install -r requirements.txt
 ``
-- Create three folders in the directory: `data`, `annotation`, `images`.
+- Create three folders in the directory: `audio`, `annotation`, `images`, `labels`, `prediction` Your repo folder should have this structure
+├── WhatTheChord/
+|           ├── annotation/
+|           ├── audio/
+|           ├── images/
+|           ├── labels/
+|           ├── prediction/
+|           ├── app.py
+|           ├── data_extraction.py
+|           ├── final_model.h5
+|           ├── labelencoder.sav
+|           ├── modeling.py
+|           └── requirements.txt

-- Dowbload the [guitarset dataset](https://zenodo.org/record/1492449#.X8QhCGhKhPY), store all the audio files in the data folder and the annotation files in the annotation folder you just created
+- Dowbload the [guitarset dataset](https://zenodo.org/record/1492449#.X8QhCGhKhPY), store all the audio files in the `audio` folder and the annotation files in the annotation folder you just created
-- run data_extraction.py
+- run ` python data_extraction.py`
 It might take a while.
 You'll see chomagrams being created in the images folder, exciting!
-- modeling.py
+- run `python modeling.py`
+It might take 15-20min.
+After it, you're done!
+Your brand new model will be saved as 'final_model.h5' and it's ready for prediction!